KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 As someone who worked closely with banks in my job as the controller of a Ford dealership, I was really excited to learn how to use SQL to analyze loan data.
 We were constantly checking the loan rates and changes - paying special attention to outstanding loans and contracts in transit which affect the cash flow.
 In this project, I've been hired as a data analyst to look over the loans from the IDA and answer the following questions:

-1. How many total transactions
+1. How many total transactions and how many from Nicaragua
 2. How many total transactions per country
 3. Maximum owed to IDA
 4. Most recent payment